sagarkpanda/ArgoMagic/README.md

 argocd admin initial-password -n argocd
 ```

-Create app with url pointinv to the repo and the deployment yaml.
+Create app with url pointing to the repo and the deployment yaml.

 Upon apply, we'll see pods getting creted.
 2 replicas for now.